Vendor Agreement Template, Free Download 2026

 Indemnification and Insurance

 Require the vendor to indemnify the buyer against claims arising from defective products, intellectual property infringement, personal injury, or property damage caused by the vendor's goods or services.
-Specify the insurance types and minimum coverage amounts the vendor must maintain, including general liability, product liability, and workers' compensation.
+Verify vendor insurance coverage meets the minimum thresholds recommended by the SBA business insurance guidelines, including general liability, product liability, and workers' compensation.

 Term, Termination, and Force Majeure